GeoscienceAustralia/stormwavecluster/R/wave_dispersion/README.md

 Code to solve the wave dispersion relation for airy wave theory (i.e. linear wave theory).

+The solution satisfies the implicit equation:

+    lambda = g/(2 pi) * T^2 * tanh ( 2 * pi * h / lambda)

+where `lambda` is the wavelength, `T` is the period, `h` is the water depth, and `g` is gravity

-In practice this means computing the wave period given the wavelength and depth, and computing the wavelength given the wave period and depth.
+In practice we want to compute the wave period given the wavelength and depth, and compute the wavelength given the wave period and depth.

 The key routines are:

     airy_wavelength(period, h, g=9.81, full_output=FALSE)
     airy_period(wavelength, h, g=9.81, full_output=FALSE)

 They accept vectorized period/h/wavelength arguments.
+Note that `full_output` can be used to give detailed information on the numerical minimization (probably only required for debugging)

 **USAGE**